-The hand-held FSP20 Spirometer was designed for checking the health condition of an individual's lungs.
-It uses an infrared signal acquisition mode for measuring items that are related to FVC.
-This product is suitable for hospital, clinic, and family use.
+The handheld FSP20 Spirometer checks the health condition of a patient’s lungs using peak flow spirometry.
+The infrared signal acquisition mode electronically measures items that are related to FVC.
+This product is suitable for hospital, clinic, personal, and home use.

-The FSP20 Spirometer uses a turbine measurement system to detect activity related to an individual’s respiratory health.
-As air is breathed into the mouthpiece, the turbine blades rotate and send a signal to the light receptor that recognizes the rate of blade rotation.
-Results are displayed on the sharp LCD display in under five seconds.
+This spirometry machine uses a turbine measurement system to detect activity related to respiratory health.
+While exhaling air into the mouthpiece, the turbine blades rotate and send a signal to the light receptor that recognizes the rate of blade rotation.
+Results display on the sharp 2.8 inch LCD in under five seconds.

-Using the device does not require professional calibration or specialized training.
-After turning on the FSP20, the user will see the “Testing” screen that indicates the device is ready to be used.
-A full exhalation of air is then breathed into the device with a complete seal around the mouthpiece.
-Values from the measurement test are used to determine the health condition of the user.
+The FSP20 does not require professional calibration or specialized training for diagnostic measurements.
+After holding the power button to turn on the device, the user will see the “Testing” screen that indicates the device is ready to be used.
+The patient then exhales a full breath of air into the device with a complete seal around the detachable mouthpiece.
+The measurement test provides a variety of parameter options to aid in determining the health condition of the user.

 Results can be viewed and managed on a PC using the included software.
-With this software, the user’s measurement results can be shared or printed.
-Instructions for downloading the software are included with the device.
+With this software, measurement results can be shared or printed.
+Included with the device are a software download key and instructions for downloading the software.

-The FSP20 spirometer can aid in the treatment of health conditions such as recent cases of MI or shock, cardiac disease, epileptic seizures, uncontrolled hypertensive disease, aortic aneurysm, and hyperthyroidism.
+The FSP20 Spirometer’s measurements can aid in the treatment of conditions such as recent cases of MI or shock, cardiac disease, epileptic seizures, uncontrolled hypertensive disease, aortic aneurysm, and hyperthyroidism.

 - Forced Vital Capacity (FVC), forced expiratory volume in one second (FEV1) to forced vital capacity (FVC) ratio (FEV1/FVC), peak expiratory flow (PEF), forced expiratory flow at 25 % of FVC (FEF25), forced expiratory flow at 50 % of FVC (FEF50), forced expiratory flow at 75 % of FVC (FEF75) and forced expiratory flow from 25 %~ 75 % of FVC (FEF2575) can be measured.